jassenousiainen/webgl-raytracer/README.md

 - Mirror reflections with customizable number of bounces (also GI in reflections)
 - Free-fly perspective camera, use WASD -keys to move and mouse while holding left mouse button to look around

-I have made this application for the purpose of learning WebGL, so there might be multiple bugs and errors, and thus the code should not be used as a reference.
+Note that I have made this application just for the purpose of learning WebGL, so there might be multiple bugs and errors.